darkmatus/roleuserbridge/README.md

 +----+---------+------------+-----------+
 3 rows in set (0.00 sec)
 </pre>
-you should modify the linker.config.php so that
+you should modify the roleuserbridge.config.php so that
 'user\_role\_id' => 2

 !!!ATTENTION!!!